We're here if you need help

-These instructions explain how to install VNC Connect (version 6+), consisting of VNC Server and supporting platforms, on principal Windows computers you are licensed to control.
+These instructions explain how to install VNC Connect (version 6+) on supported Windows computers.

 Separate MSI installers are available for VNC Server and VNC Viewer to facilitate remote deployment to multiple Windows computers using industry-standard tools such as Group Policy.